SpikeInterface/spikeinterface/doc/modules/qualitymetrics/noise_cutoff.rst

 -----------

-Metric describing whether an amplitude distribution is cut off, similar to _amp_cutoff  :ref:`amplitude cutoff <amp_cutoff>` but without a Gaussian assumption.
+Metric describing whether an amplitude distribution is cut off as it approaches zero, similar to _amp_cutoff  :ref:`amplitude cutoff <amp_cutoff>` but without a Gaussian assumption.
-It flips the sign of the amplitude if 'peak_sign' == 'neg' when computing the amplitude.

 The **noise cutoff** metric assesses whether a unit’s spike‐amplitude distribution is truncated at the low-end, which may be due to the high amplitude detection threhold in the deconvolution step,